NVIDIA/cuda-quantum/docs/sphinx/using/simulators.rst

 The :code:`tensornet` backend represents quantum states and circuits as tensor networks in an exact form (no approximation).
 Measurement samples and expectation values are computed via tensor network contractions.
-This backend supports Multi-Node, Multi-GPU distribution of tensor operations required to evaluate and simulate the circuit.
+This backend supports multi-node, multi-GPU distribution of tensor operations required to evaluate and simulate the circuit.

 .. note::
     To enable automatic distributed parallelization across multiple/many GPUs for the :code:`tensornet` backend, `cuTensorNet`'s distributed interface needs to be activated